skylightio/skylight-docs/app/views/skylight/docs/chapters/_20-skylight-guides.md

 The time explorer lives at the bottom of your app views.
 For both the <%= link_to "App Dashboard", "#app-dashboard" %> and the <%= link_to "Endpoint View", "#endpoint-view" %> the data shown is for the range selected in the explorer.
 Displayed in the graph is the <%= link_to "problem response time", "./getting-started#true-response-times" %> for either the entire application or for the specific endpoint being viewed.

-You can drag the selected range, use the arrows buttons, or choose a predefined range of time.
+You can drag the selected range, use the arrows buttons, choose a predefined range of time or select one of the last 45 days using the datepicker.
 When you update this range, you’ll immediately see the current data in the rest of the page update accordingly.

+<%= image_tag 'skylight/docs/features/datepicker.png', alt: 'Screenshot of Datepicker', style: img_width(300) %>

 #### Datepicker